HazyResearch/deepdive/doc/extractors.md

 ### Defining extractors in the configuration file

-A feature extractor takes data defined by an arbitary SQL query as `input`, and produces new tuples as ouput.
+A feature extractor takes data defined by an `input` (for example, a SQL statement), and produces new tuples as ouput.
 These tuples are written to the `output_relation`.
 The function for this transformation is defined by the `udf` key, which can be an arbitary executable (more on that below).

     deepdive.extractions: {
       wordsExtractor.output_relation: "words"